artefactual/atom-docs/user-manual/access-content/clipboard.rst

 The menu has four options.
 The "Clear selections" option will remove all items (across all entity types) currently pinned to the clipboard.
-On the clipboard page, they won't be cleared until you refresh the browser, giving you an opportunity to repin them if you've removed them by accident - however, anywhere else in the application, this **removal will be immediate**.
-The "Go to clipboard" option in the menu will take you to the Cliboard page, described in more detail below: :ref:`clipboard-page`.
-The "Save clipboard" option will allow you to save your selections and return to them at a future session, and the "Load clipbaord" option will load a previously saved selection.
+On the clipboard page, they won't be cleared until you refresh the browser, giving you an opportunity to re-pin them if you've removed them by accident - however, anywhere else in the application, this **removal will be immediate**.
+The "Go to clipboard" option in the menu will take you to the Clipboard page, described in more detail below: :ref:`clipboard-page`.
+The "Save clipboard" option will allow you to save your selections and return to them at a future session, and the "Load clipboard" option will load a previously saved selection.
 For more information on these options, see below:

 * :ref:`save-clipboard`